EdwardZeng1109/CCT211-Project2/README.md

 Blue Box: The room is occupied today;
 Yellow Box: The room has a future booking.

+Click on the room box for more information

 Enjoy using our hotel reservation management system!